apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 - **`secret`** - The name of the secret, in the same namespace as the SolrCloud, that contains the admin ACL username and password.
 - **`usernameKey`** - The name of the key in the provided secret that stores the admin ACL username.
-- **`usernameKey`** - The name of the key in the provided secret that stores the admin ACL password.
+- **`passwordKey`** - The name of the key in the provided secret that stores the admin ACL password.

 ### Provided Instance